mitchcr/ONEVM/Initrd/Readme.md

 3. Create a Repair VM environment and attach a OS disk copy to this environment as data disk.
 4. Create and connect to a chroot environment following the public documentation: [Chroot environment in a Linux rescue VM](https://learn.microsoft.com/en-us/troubleshoot/azure/virtual-machines/chroot-environment-linux)
 5. Create a backup of the problematic initramfs using command *cp*
-6. Modify configuration and rebuild the Initrd for the current kernel using the command below (*Remember to include the correct path on the command*):
+6. Modify configuration file and comment out the line that says "omit_drivers+=" hv_storvsc " and add the add_drivers line like below.
+Then, proceed to rebuild the initrd file for the current kernel using the command below (*Remember to include the correct path on the command*):

           #vi /etc/dracut.conf
-          add_drivers+="hv_vmbus hv_netvsc hv_storvsc"
+          add_drivers+=" hv_storvsc "
           #dracut -f -v <initramfsversion> <kernelversion>

 7. Exit chroot and unmount the OS disk copy from the troubleshooting VM, after you've done that, reassemble the original VM by switching the OS disk.